Kāinga Whenua Loans for individuals

 Kāinga Ora and Kiwibank are working together to help Māori to achieve home ownership on their multiple-owned land through the Kāinga Whenua loan scheme.

 Kiwibank will approve and provide the loan, and you will need to meet their standard lending criteria as well as the Kāinga Whenua criteria.
-Kāinga Ora will provide lenders mortgage insurance for the loan.
+Kāinga Ora will underwrite the loan for Kiwibank.
 A Kāinga Whenua loan is secured only against the house, not against the house and land as with most home loans.

 Kāinga Whenua loans are only available to those people that have no other access to finance to build, re-locate to or buy on their multiple-owned Māori land.